General Liability Insurance for Contractors: Coverage & Cost

 Use this checklist when reviewing a new contract.
 It lists the standard insurance requirements, endorsement form numbers, and certificate details contractors commonly need to verify before signing.

-Contract Insurance Checklist
+GL Contract Checklist

 Checklist

 Available as PDF, DOCX.
+The file uses the current field values.

 Download